48 Free (BOM) Bill of Materials Templates (Excel – Word)

 Description

-The bill of materials template should have a section to provide a detailed description of each item on the BOM.
+The template should have a section to provide a detailed description of each item on the BOM.
 Descriptions are essential in distinguishing similar parts.

 2 ½ “nails and 3” nails.